 Have Dinner at Taberna Deanes

-After a long day in Cordoba, I ended up at Taberna Deanes as the restaurant I wanted to go across the street, was closed.
+After a long day in Cordoba, I ended up at Taberna Deanes as the restaurant I wanted to go to across the street, was closed.
 I arrived quite early for a Spanish dinner, which was lucky because soon enough the restaurant was filled with people.

 The interior of the restaurant is very pretty, with stained glass windows, a traditional patio with a stone fountain in the middle, and flowers on the walls.
 The menu has plenty of tapas, some very local, such as the Salmorejo Cordobés (a thick cold tomato soup with garlic and pieces of jamon on top) or the Habitas de Córdoba con huevos de codorniz (local broad beans with quail eggs).
 The prices are more than reasonable, with most tapas costing around 2 euros.